 - In a small saucepan over low heat, stir together the coconut milk and coconut sugar to dissolve.
-Raise the heat enough to bring to a boil stirring, then simmer for 15 more minutes or until thickened and deep golden brown.
+Raise the heat enough to bring to a boil stirring, then boil for 15 more minutes over medium or medium low heat (more than a simmer but not a rollin boil) or until thickened and deep golden brown.
 Remove from heat stir in 1 tsp vanilla and dash sea salt - this makes ¾ cup caramel.
 Set aside or chill in the fridge until ready to use.

 - Preheat oven to 350 degrees and line a 8.5 x 4.5 or 9x5 loaf pan with parchment paper

 - Mash the bananas, then use a whisk or electric hand mixer on low to combine the bananas with the eggs, ⅓ cup coconut milk, coconut sugar and vanilla